The BEST Vegetarian Chili

 - Bring to a simmer over low heat and let it cook slowly, stirring often to scrape the bottom of the pot for 45 minutes to an hour or until the liquid has reduced slightly, the bulgur or quinoa is cooked, and everything tastes good and smoky and spicy.
 Taste.
 Add salt and or more vinegar if necessary.
-I usually add a teaspoon of kosher salt, and I often add another tablespoon or two of vinegar, too.
+I often add a teaspoon of kosher salt, and I often add another tablespoon or two of vinegar, too.
 Just keep tasting and adjust as needed to taste.

 - Serve, passing cheese, scallions, and sour cream on the side.